 Research Areas

 I’m broadly interested in enabling robots to operate robustly in long-horizon, multi-task settings so that they can accomplish tasks like multi-object manipulation, cooking, or even performing household chores.
-To this end, I’m interested in combining classical AI planning and reasoning approaches with modern machine learning techniques.
-My research draws on ideas from reinforcement learning, task and motion planning (TAMP), deep learning, and neurosymbolic AI.
+To this end, I’m interested in neurosymbolic methods that combine classical AI planning, reasoning and constraint satisfaction with modern machine learning techniques.
+My research draws on ideas from task and motion planning (TAMP), reinforcement learning, foundation models, deep learning, and program synthesis.

 Publications